 [6] The trial court noted that the physical injuries had had a debilitating effect on her, not only by the scarring of her left upper arm which caused her embarrassment, but also inhibited her ability to walk long distances, stand for periods of time, sleep on her injured side, kneel, perform fine motor functions and skills or to deal on a more basic level with domestic tasks, which by the time of trial included caring for her baby.

 [7] Whilst not including the head injury suffered by the appellant in the list of injuries suffered by her, the trial court yet acknowledged the evidence of Mr. Mark Eaton, clinical psychologist, given at the trial, that the appellant had suffered a “psychiatric injury and in particular post-traumatic stress disorder, a generalized anxiety disorder, major depressive disorder and personality disorders”.
 It further emphasized that “in respect of personality disorders the plaintiff clearly as a result of the accident, sustained a detectible psychiatric injury.
-The court referenced Mr. Eaton’s evidence that the acquired disorder would, in combination with cognitive fallouts and chronic pain “have resulted in significantly deleterious effects on the plaintiff’s personal, social, academic and future occupational function”.
+The court referenced Mr. Eaton’s evidence that the acquired disorder would, in combination with cognitive fallouts and chronic pain, “have resulted in significantly deleterious effects on the plaintiff’s personal, social, academic and future occupational function”.

 [8] It was especially clarified in the testimony before the court by Mr. Eaton that the appellant’s depressed skull fracture had initially been missed in the medical records but the belated discovery of information confirming the injury and his engagement with her as to its impact could have left the trial court in no doubt that the significant abnormal psychological sequelae was what had capitulated her injury profile to a serious injury applying the Narrative test referred to in section 17 (1A) of the Road Accident Fund Act, No. 56 of 1966 (“RAFA”), read together with the relevant regulations promulgated under section 26 thereof (“The Regulations”).